biojppm/rapidyaml/README.md

 ## Quick start

-If you're wondering whether ryml's speed comes at a usage cost, you need not.
-With ryml, you can have your cake and eat it too: being rapid is definitely NOT the same as being unpractical, so ryml was written with easy AND efficient usage in mind, and comes with a two level API for accessing and traversing the data tree.
+If you're wondering whether ryml's speed comes at a usage cost, you need not: with ryml, you can have your cake and eat it too.
+Being rapid is definitely NOT the same as being unpractical, so ryml was written with easy AND efficient usage in mind, and comes with a two level API for accessing and traversing the data tree.